viamedici-spc/docs/glossary/terms-modelling/index.md

 respectively their Values.
 The notation can be done in text ([*Textual Rule*](#textual-rule)) or in a matrix form ([*Tabular Rule*](#tabular-rule)).

 <a name ="logical-expression"></a>
 ### Logical Expression
-A *Logical Expression* is formed by combining logical operands with logical operators (comparisons, negation, conjunction, disjunction) and brackets.
+A *Logical Expression* is formed by combining logical operands with logical (negation, conjunction, disjunction) and comparision operators and brackets.
 A Logical Expression evaluates to either “true” or “false".